Professional projects at Dinaf Traffic Control

 Presentation

 In 2010 I built a graphical presentation on a 42" HD monitor, to be used in the company building's entrance hall, and to draw the attention of visitors on the Intertraffic convention in Amsterdam.
-It's also available online at the Dinaf website.
-It's in Dutch, of course.
+It's available online at the Dinaf website.
+It's in Dutch, of course, and you need a viewscreen with at least 1920x1080 pixels to fully enjoy it.

 Software

-I built a small application, a socalled file converter, so customers who partly work with a competing brand of traffic counters could import their data into our data processing and database software.
-The converter application has also come in very handy to very quickly assess a count on-site.
+I built a small application running AWK scripts, and as such it can be seen as a file converter.
+Customers who partly work with a competing brand of traffic counters can now import their data into our data processing and database software.
+The application has also come in very handy to very quickly assess a count on-site.
 We do this at every single site we stop by, and the new app can save up to 30 minutes of work a day, compared to the ancient DOS application we have been using for over 10 years, for lack of something substantially better.
+It has also come in very handy for various corrections on counter data files.

 Rampack reader

-At the moment I'm finishing a design for a new Rampack reader.
-Our counters output their data into a module that contains up to 256 kB RAM memory and a battery.
-The device that reads these Rampacks into a PC was rather large and very slow, required separate grid power, and utilized a serial port.
-The newer design connects directly to USB, doesn't need separate power, and is 12 times as fast, and about 12 times as compact.
+Ready just in time for spotlight duty at the 2010 Intertraffic convention, I finished the design and prototypes for a new Rampack reader.
+Our current line of counters output their data into a module that contains up to 256 kB RAM memory and a battery.
+Old fashioned, but that's the way it is.
+The device that read these Rampacks into a PC was time consuming to build, rather large, very slow, required separate grid power, and utilized a serial port.
+The newer design connects directly to USB, doesn't need separate power, and is 10 times as fast (with an option to increase that to 50-fold), and about 10 times as compact.
+It is also considerably more intelligent, being able to test the Rampack's battery and data validity, and signalling any sign of trouble with a status LED.
+It can even correct for simple errors like a missing protocol identifier!

-I developed 4 different cellular modems over the years.
-The first two were external ones.
-I hacked a commercial cellular engine into taking a lower supply voltage, and reduced the power consumption down to an impressive 80 mW.
+I developed 5 different cellular modems over the years.
+Starting in 1998, the first two were external ones.
+I hacked a commercial cellular modem into taking a lower supply voltage, and reduced the power consumption down to an impressive 80 mW.
 It was labour intensive, though.
-I did about one hundred of them before taking a different approach, moving the modem to the counter rack as an internal module, the GSM-3:
+I did about one hundred of them but in 2002 took a different approach, moving the modem to the counter rack as an internal module, the GSM-3:

 Tube counter tester

-I once got the crazy idea to build this tester.
-And I actually did.
-All we had was an aquarium pump that generated 25 Hz air pulses and could only connect two tubes.
+This is a test machine I built to replace an aquarium pump that generated 25 Hz air pulses and could only connect two tubes.
 I thought at least to double that amount and to add actual vehicle simulation.
 For this to work I needed a microcontroller.
-Having gained experience with the FC-50 foot pedal, I of course used the same micro (PIC16F84-04P) for this project.
+Having gained experience with the FC-50 foot pedal, I of course used the same chip (PIC16F84-04P) for this project.
 And what a nice project it turned out.
 Upon power-up, it recalls its settings from permanent memory and starts simulating traffic on 2 lanes.
 To change the settings, one can connect a terminal (same one as the ones used for the traffic counters themselves) and change speed, length, number of axles and intervals of each lane, and store them in memory if required.

 Dinaf now employs three of these testers, and they're in use very regularly.